External Opportunities and Research News

 External Training Opportunities

-Elsevier Publishing Campus will presented a webinar on scientific manuscript writing.
+Elsevier Publishing Campus presented a webinar on scientific manuscript writing.
 If you want to avoid some of the major mistakes preparing and submitting your manuscript to a scientific journal then this webinar is for you!
 Learning how not to write an article is as important as learning how to write it.
 In this webinar Bert Blocken highlights 10 tips of what to avoid when writing your article.
-What to avoid includes taking the lazy route of plagiarism, overestimating your contribution and ignoring comments from editors and reviewers.
-Many of these “tips to avoid” may appear obvious but are pitfalls that even the most seasoned of authors can fall into.
-The webinar will demonstrate how a poorly written article can ruin the career of a researcher.
+These include taking the lazy route of plagiarism, overestimating your contribution, and ignoring comments from editors and reviewers.
+Many of these “tips to avoid” may appear obvious, but are pitfalls that even the most seasoned authors can fall into.
+The webinar demonstrates how a poorly written article can ruin the career of a researcher.
 You must login to Elsevier to view the webinar.

 NIH NEWS: Ten Steps to a Winning R01 Application